Last updated 08/24/2011, dg

 Formant: A peak in the spectrum of speech corresponding to a resonance in the vocal tract.
 A formant synthesizer uses bandpass filters, typically, to create these resonances.
 Depending on the type of speech to be synthesized (e.g., female, male), four or usually five or more formants are necessary for reasonable speech.

 Phoneme: An abstract sound unit, for example a sound like "eh".
-The problem is that the actual sound associated with a phoneme depends on its context--the "eh" sound is influenced by what sounds preceed and follow it, for example.
+The problem is that the actual sound associated with a phoneme depends on its context--the "eh" sound is influenced by what sounds precede and follow it, for example.
 The SSI-263 has some 60 phonemes it uses to synthesize English speech.

 Allophone: The actual realization of a phoneme (i.e.,